levino/mock-jwks/README.md

 A tool to mock a JWKS authentication service for development of microservices CONSUMING authentication and authorization jwts.

+## Breaking changes

+As of version 2 and march 2023 this package is a (pure esm package)[https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c].
+Use version 1 for a commonjs version.

 ## Background

 If you use jtws for authentication and authorization of your users against your microservices, you want to automatically unit